gobolinux/LiveCD/CONTRIBUTING.md

-# This repo is for Live CD issues only
+# This repo is for Live CD issues

+Thank you for contributing!
 Please report here only issues with getting the Live CD environment to work.

 For other kinds of issues, please find the appropriate repository at http://github.com/gobolinux at file an issue there.